BizTalkCommunity/BizTalk-PipelineComponents-Extensions-UtilityPack/README.md

 * The capabilities are similar to those available in compression software such as WinZip or 7-zip:
   * This component requires two configuration that is the "FileExtension" where you can specified if you want for example a .zip or .gz file and "Enabled" that is a true or false value to activate the compression.

 ### UnZip File Pipeline Component

 * This UnZip File Pipeline Component for BizTalk Server which can be used in a Received pipeline (Disassemble stage) and it allows you to receive a compress (zip/gzip) file and extract its contents into different XML messages.
 * The capabilities are similar to those available in compression software such as WinZip or 7-zip:
   * This component doesn't requires any configurations.

-## XML Namespace Operations
+## XML Operations
 ### Remove Xml Namespace Pipeline Component

 * The RemoveXmlNamespace is a pipeline component for BizTalk Server made by Johan Hedberg which can be used to remove Xml namespaces from Xml documents inside custom pipelines.
-  * This have the availability to transform this <ns0:Blah xmlns:ns0="http://RemoveXmlNamespace.BTS.BlahMessage"> into this <Blah>:
+  * This have the availability to transform this <ns0:Blah xmlns:ns0="http://RemoveXmlNamespace.BTS.BlahMessage"> into this <Blah>

+### XML Complete Validator Pipeline Component

+* The XML Complete Validator Pipeline Component is a component to be used on the Validate stage of a pipeline and to be used as a substitution for the out-of-the-box XML validator component.
+The default component stops validating the XML message after encountering an error.
+It doesn’t continue through the rest of the validation and provide a complete detailed list of all errors.
+That means that if you have several errors, you probably will test it several times and fix one issue at a time.
+This component will suppress this limitation/behaviour.
+Instead of throwing an exception the moment the first error occurs, it will validate the entire message and then provide a complete list of the errors found.

 ## Samples Multi-Disassembler Operations
 ### ExtractingXmlDisassembler